Business Research Design

-Your upfront cost:
+Your upfront cost: $0

-Australia's largest dual-sector institute, offering both TAFE and higher education, RMIT University proudly delivers work-related education and practical research relevant to current business and community needs.
-More than 60,000 students study with RMIT, and many of their degrees are available through Open Universities Australia.
+One of Australia's largest dual-sector institutes, offering both TAFE and higher education, RMIT University proudly delivers work-related education and practical research relevant to current business and community needs.
+More than 96,000 students study with RMIT, and many of their degrees are available through Open Universities Australia.

 This subject is designed to equip students with a problem-solving approach that can be used to tackle wicked problems within contemporary business environments.
 Solutions are then framed within a business model framework, and pitched to peers and industry partners.
 You will identify assumptions within their business model and develop a research proposal that will address a fundamental inherent assumption within their model.
 The research proposal will turn the assumption into a research question, identify the appropriate ontology, epistemology, method and methodology to address that question.